BRPD: Woman killed after being struck by vehicle and responding police unit

 Police identified the victim as 38-year-old Quiana Brown.

-According to BRPD, Brown was struck by an unknown Gray Sedan at the intersection of North Foster Drive and North Street.
+According to BRPD, Brown was struck by an unknown Gray Sedan at the intersection of North Foster Drive and North Street around 11:40 p.m.
 They added the Sedan fled the scene before police arrived.

-Officials said Brown was then hit by a BRPD officer who was responding to the crash as she was laying in the roadway.
+Officials said Brown was then hit by a BRPD unit who was responding to the crash as she was laying in the roadway.

 Brown died on the scene.